deepyes02/yeti-ai/README.md

 3. Fetching exchange rates (via private API).
 4. Searching and summarizing results from the internet.

----

-## Project Updates

-### 1 September 2025
-- Moved `FastAPI` back into `Docker`, keeping inference on the host OS for simplicity.
-- Minor tests and updates.

-### 15 August 2025
-- Introduced `llama_cpp` for inference.
-- Temporarily moved `FastAPI` to the host OS for integration with `llama_cpp`.
-(Restored in later update.)

-### 11 June 2025
-- Integrated with the `LangGraph` ecosystem for context awareness and tool calling.
-- Added a web interface with a chatbot UI for prompts.
-- Added `PostgreSQL` database for storing conversation history.

----

 ## Roadmap (Planned Features)
 1. Text embeddings and vector database for overcoming context limits.
 2. Session and thread IDs for topic-based conversation classification.